 Some courses may be counted in more than one category.
 Courses cannot be cross counted within general education.
 The student must still complete the specific total hours for graduation by taking additional electives.

 Developmental courses cannot be counted toward graduation requirements.
+Student may be required to complete prerequisite courses.

 Human Biology (BIOHUM)